-2009 Winner of J. H. Erkko Writing Competition
+2009, Winner of the J. H. Erkko Writing Competition

-The History of Rage (Raivon historia, poems, WSOY 2015)
+The History of Rage (Raivon historia, WSOY 2015)